uwitonzedaniel/uwitonzedaniel.github.io/_pages/about.md

 Hi, I’m Azamuke Denish and I specialize in Mobile Applications.
 I’m passionate about what I do, and I love to help people.
 Nothing is more fulfilling than being part of a team with similar interests, and an organization that values its people.

-I am Passionate about App Development.
+I am passionate about App Development and communities.
 I just enjoy working on new ideas.
 Also work as smart as possible.
 I love to do creative apps.
 I am always ready to learn new things and help people, organisations and companies however due to large volume of requests, i give attention to paid requests.

 I studied Bachelor of science in computer science at Makerere University from 2016 to 2019.
 In July 3rd - 4th 2019, I was able to represent Makerere University at The Africa Blockchain Conference, Kampala Serena Conference Centre.
 I also represented the University in many exhibitions in Kampala.